 Customize Surface Apps to Meet Your Needs

-To customize an app, follow these steps:
+To customize any open app, follow these steps:

 Fetch the App menu, called the App bar, by sliding your finger up slightly from the screen’s bottom, or down slightly from the screen’s top.